Rosie’s Doo Dah Sauce

 1 onion or shallot, chopped

-Pour a good slug of Rosie’s Doo-Dah Sauce into a bowl and add the steaks (fillet tails work really well – cheap, tender and tasty), making sure they ar well covered with the sauce.
+Pour a good slug of Rosie’s Doo Dah Sauce into a bowl and add the steaks (fillet tails work really well – cheap, tender and tasty), making sure they are well covered with the sauce.

 Leave to sit for an hour or so.

 When ready, heat a little oil in a frying pan and when searing hot, add the steaks and cook to your liking, leave them to rest on a warm plate.
 Retain the marinade.

 Now lower the heat and add the shallots or onions to the pan, then the cherry tomatoes and cook gently for a few minutes until soft and squidgy.